altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - If you have many persistent actors, e.g. when using cluster sharding,
     - you may need to define a small stash capacity
     - to ensure that the total number of stashed messages in the system doesn’t consume too much memory.
-- Additionally, the persistent actor defines three strategies to handle failure when the internal stash capacity is exceeded.
+- Additionally, the persistent actor defines three strategies to handle failure when the internal stash capacity is exceeded:
+    - `ThrowOverflowExceptionStrategy`
+    - `DiscardToDeadLetterStrategy`
+    - `ReplyToStrategy`
-- The default overflow strategy is the ThrowOverflowExceptionStrategy,
+- The default overflow strategy is the `ThrowOverflowExceptionStrategy`,
-    - which discards the current received message and throws a StashOverflowException,
+    - which discards the current received message and throws a `StashOverflowException`,
     - causing actor restart if the default supervision strategy is used.
-- You can override the internalStashOverflowStrategy method
+- You can override the `internalStashOverflowStrategy` method
-    - to return DiscardToDeadLetterStrategy or ReplyToStrategy for any "individual" persistent actor,
+    - to return `DiscardToDeadLetterStrategy` or `ReplyToStrategy` for any "individual" persistent actor,
     - or define the "default" for all persistent actors by providing FQCN,
-    - which must be a subclass of StashOverflowStrategyConfigurator, in the persistence configuration:
+    - which must be a subclass of `StashOverflowStrategyConfigurator`, in the persistence configuration:
 ```hocon
 akka.persistence.internal-stash-overflow-strategy=
   "akka.persistence.ThrowExceptionConfigurator"